kojix2/deepl-cli/README.md

 ### Download

-- Download Linux binary from [Releases](https://github.com/kojix2/deepl-cli/releases)
+- Download the Linux binary from the [Releases](https://github.com/kojix2/deepl-cli/releases)
-- unzip file: `tar -xvf deepl.tar.gz`
+- Unzip: `tar -xvf deepl.tar.gz`
-- move file to executable path: `sudo mv deepl /usr/local/bin/`
+- Move to the executable path: `sudo mv deepl /usr/local/bin/`

-- Binaries for Linux are statically linked, but not for macOS. homebrew is recommended for macOS.
+Note: Binaries for Linux are statically linked.
+For macOS, we recommend using homebrew.

 ### Homebrew (macOS)